How to finance your house flip

 Ever asked your friend for 20 bucks?
 Then you’ve experienced what it’s like to borrow from a private money lender.
 If you opt not to buy in cash, and you have private financiers in your network with the necessary funds, this could be the route for you.
 We’ll split private money lenders into two categories: private lenders and friends and family.

 When we say “private lenders” we are referring to third parties whom you may not necessarily have a close relationship with.
 These are financiers in your network that are not official corporations and therefore are not regulated in the same way that banks or hard money lenders are.
-These lenders may offer you funding on a deal-by-deal basis, or offer you access to a line of credit.
+These lenders may offer you funding for flipping houses on a deal-by-deal basis, or offer you access to a line of credit.

 Speed.
 Depending on who the lender is and size of the loan, money can be wired to you within hours.
 With a private lender, sometimes you find the right deal, make some calls, and boom — the money is in your account.
 This turnaround can be the difference between winning a bid and losing it.